 I try hard not to roll my eyes (with varying degrees of success) when I come across the many articles online that say native plants will always attract and support more pollinators than their non-native counterparts.

-Those who actually grow both know this isn’t always true, but some who only see value in native plants are obsessed with convincing the world otherwise, based on second-hand info from biased books pushing an all-native agenda.
+Those who actually grow both know this isn’t always true, but some who can only see value in native plants are obsessed with convincing the world otherwise, based on second-hand info from biased books pushing an all-native agenda.

 If the fear mongers win, your butterfly garden loses…and so do the butterflies!

-I agree that native plants are the cornerstone to a successful garden, but I also believe that that non-invasive annual plants are complementary tools that can help you attract and support even more pollinators.
+I agree that native plants are the cornerstone to a successful garden, but I also believe that non-invasive annual plants are complementary tools that can help you attract and support even more pollinators.

 My beliefs are based on my personal experience as a gardener, and talking to other butterfly gardeners across North America who are willing to try new things in a climate-changing world.

 While ultra-controversial butterfly bush and tropical milkweed can have potential issues in some regions of North America, they are not killing off native plants in droves, nor are they decimating the monarch population.

 We need to have honest, informed, solution-based conversations about these controversial topics or they will continue to divide our community.

 Raising monarch through the four stage life cycle (egg, caterpillar, chrysalis, adult) is a great idea for a variety of reasons.
 It’s educational, fun, inspirational, and it also helps to grow the struggling monarch population.
 It’s estimated only 1-5% of monarchs survive outdoors.